KimoriWasTaken/ValheimEndgame/README.md

    - They should be a challange at first and when you have to farm them
 - Serpent isn't scary enough
    - Either boats get oneshot or they are indestructable...
+- EpicLoot is too cheesy
+   - Once you got your hands on an iron pickaxe you can mine 1 silver ore, smelt it and get thrown into the next Tier with all Silver Equipment drops
+   - Will either use "MustHaveCrafted" or make mobs drop only enchant materials like [Epic Valheim](https://www.nexusmods.com/valheim/mods/1409?tab=description) does.
 - Add another Endgame difficulty spike
    - Equipment is there, just need to add more stars
    - Looking into [ForgottenBiomes](https://valheim.thunderstore.io/package/AlreeNicolas/Forgotten_Biomes/) and [DoOrDieMonster](https://valheim.thunderstore.io/package/Horem/DoOrDieMonsters/) right now